Azure/Microsoft-TDSP/Docs/roles-tasks.md

 4. ***Project Individual Contributor***.
 Data Scientist, Business Analyst, Data Engineer, Architect, etc. A project individual contributor executes a data science project.

-NOTE: Depending on the team, a single person may play more than one roles OR there may be more than one person working on a role.
+**NOTE**: Depending on the organization and team, a single person may play more than one roles OR there may be more than one person working on a role.

 ## Tasks to be completed by four personnel